SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   1. General detection of counter steering in the telemetry analyzer
   2. Collect telemetry data from multiple drivers and generate combined setup recommendations

+#### Strategy Workbench
+  1. Introduce data groups (for example all data belonging to a complete weekend w. practice, qualiy and race) and make this group usable for future strategy calculation

 #### Plugins
   1. Definition of motion feedback settings for different tracks and cars, selectable by the touch of a button

+#### Session Database
+  1. Active validation of value ranges in settings definitions

 #### General
   1. Choosing a specific color scheme and splash screen depending on the selected simulation game